Anglo-Arabian: Origin

 The Limousin horse was a breed that originated from the region of Limousin in France during the Medieval times.
 They were created by breeding French native mares with imported English Thoroughbreds and a sprinkle of Arabian blood.
 Although this breed is now extinct, the Limousins were the predecessor of the Anglo-Arabians and significantly influenced the creation of this breed.

 In the 1750s, breeders from Normandy, France, bred Syrian imported Arabians with native thoroughbred mares.
 There is limited documentation on their breeding of the Anglo-Arabians, but the breeders are credited with the first traceable origins as the offspring of these mares were later used to produce the officiated Anglo-Arabians.

-In 1833, Emperor Louis Phillipe I passed an ordinance that led to the creation of the French Studbook.
+In 1833, Emperor Louis Philippe I passed an ordinance that led to the creation of the French Studbook.
 The primary aim of the Studbook was to help establish the breeds of horses suitable for race horsing.
 The Studbook officially recognized English, Arab, and Anglo-Arab horses as suitable breeds.
 It also served as a valuable resource for those interested in locating the horse's pedigree.